 Authentication method This field allows restricting the application of the filter rule to the selected authentication method.

 Traffic destination before translation

-Destination hosts Select the destination host of the traffic from the object database in the drop-down list.
-Destination port If you wish to translate the traffic's destination port, select one from the objects in the drop-down list.
+Destination hosts Select the destination host of the traffic from the object database in the drop-down list drop-down list.
 The object "Any" is selected by default.